Majda Ra'ad: Marriage and issue

 In 1970, her husband succeeded his father as the head of the Royal Houses of Iraq and Syria and claimant to the defunct throne of Iraq.

 Charity and philanthropic work

-In 1971, Majda Ra'ad founded the Al-Hussein Society and serves as its president.
-From 1985 to 1986 she served as the chairman of the Board of Occupational Therapy College and worked for the Care of Neurological Patients from 1986 until 1996.
-She has served as the president of Scandinavian Ladies of Amman since 1985 and president of the Jordanian Swedish Friendship Association since 1986.
+In 1971, Majda Ra'ad founded the Al-Hussein Society and served as its president.
+From 1985 to 1986 she served as the chairwoman of the Board of Occupational Therapy College and worked for the Care of Neurological Patients from 1986 until 1996.
+She served as the president of Scandinavian Ladies of Amman since 1985 and president of the Jordanian Swedish Friendship Association since 1986.
 In 1987 she became a member of the Philadelphia Inner Wheel Club.
 In 1988 she helped found the Petra National Trust.
 She served as the director of the Bandak Foundation in 1998.

 In December 2014, Majda Ra'ad and her husband were patrons of the Embassy of Ukraine in Jordan's Annual Charity Christmas Bazaar.

 In October 2015, Majda Ra'ad and her husband participated in a clean up campaign for the Scandinavian Forest in Ain Al Basha.